MetOffice/PSyTran/docs/source/index.rst

 Welcome to PSyACC's documentation!
 ==================================

-PSyACC is a Python package for streamlining OpenMP CPU and OpenACC GPU porting efforts using the `PSyclone <https://github.com/stfc/PSyclone>`__ domain-specific compiler and code transformation tool.
+PSyACC is a Python package for streamlining OpenMP and OpenACC CPU/GPU porting efforts using the `PSyclone <https://github.com/stfc/PSyclone>`__ domain-specific compiler and code transformation tool.